 DiGRA Australia

 • You cannot nominate someone else’s publication for consideration for this award.
 Only self-nominations will be accepted.

-The inaugural members of the DiGRAAA Committee are Associate Professor Marcus Carter, Dr Jacqueline Burgess, Dr Melissa Rogerson and Dr Brendan Keogh.
+The inaugural members of the 2023 DiGRAAA Committee were: Professor Marcus Carter (co-chair), Dr Jacqueline Burgess (co-chair), Dr Melissa Rogerson and Dr Brendan Keogh.

+DiGRA Australia